Relationship between fitness and heterogeneity in exponentially growing microbial populations: Supporting Text

-\subsection{Implementation details}
+\subsubsection{Implementation details}

-As already explored in ~\cite{braunstein17}, since the fluxes may span orders of magnitude, it is important to work with normalized fluxes within the EP approximation scheme, in particular to avoid divergent or very small parameters $\mathbf{d}$.
+As already explored in ~\cite{braunstein17}, since the values taken by the fluxes may span several orders of magnitude, it is important to work with normalized fluxes within the EP approximation scheme, in particular to avoid the approximate variances $\mathbf{d}$ to take very heterogeneous values, ranging from zero to infinite.
 Therefore, we first compute a constant factor

-and then we modify the lower and upper bounds of variability together with the constant term of the stoichiometric equations as
+and then we modify the lower and upper bounds of variability, together with the constant term of the stoichiometric equations, as

-Once a fixed point of the EP equations is reached, we can recover the average value of the fluxes in the proper range of variability, as well as the coefficients $\mathbf{c}$, by multiplying, and dividing respectively, the constant factor $f$. \\ We empirically found that the scheme with a unique $\gamma$ is preferable to the multiple $\gamma$-s scheme: the experimental errors often span orders of magnitude which is then reflected in a very heterogeneous set of $\gamma$ Lagrange multipliers that, however, do not carry significant improvements in the fitting of the variance (with respect to the single $\gamma$ case).
-Furthermore, conversely to the unique $\gamma$ case, here the coefficients $\mathbf{c}$ vary a lot within the experiments rendering the aggregated analysis more difficult to interpret. \\ From the algorithm point of view, the update of the approximation and of the Lagrange multipliers is not performed synchronously: at each iteration of the main scheme, we update $(\mathbf{a}, \mathbf{d})$ and $\mathbf{c}$ while $\gamma$ is modified whenever we reach the convergence on the fitting of the experimental averages.
-We compute the errors of the fixed point equations (for the normalized fluxes), for iteration $t$, as
+Once a fixed point of the EP equations is reached, we can recover the average value of the fluxes in the proper range of variability, as well as the coefficients $\mathbf{c}$, by multiplying, and dividing respectively, the constant factor $f$. \\ We empirically found that the scheme with a unique $\gamma$ is preferable to the multiple $\gamma$-s scheme: the experimental errors often span several orders of magnitude which is then reflected in a very heterogeneous set of $\gamma$ Lagrange multipliers that, however, do not carry significant improvements in the fitting of the variance (with respect to the single $\gamma$ case).
+Furthermore, conversely to the unique $\gamma$ case, when multiple $\gamma$-s are inferred, the coefficients $\mathbf{c}$ vary a lot within the experiments rendering the aggregated analysis more difficult to interpret. \\ From an algorithmic point of view, the update of the parameters of the Gaussian approximation ($\mathbf{a}$, $\mathbf{d}$) and of the Lagrange multipliers ($\mathbf{c}$ and $\gamma$) is not performed synchronously: at each iteration of the main scheme, we update $(\mathbf{a}, \mathbf{d})$ and $\mathbf{c}$ while $\gamma$ is modified whenever the experimental averages are fitted.
+We then repeat the overall scheme up to the convergence associated with the $\gamma$ parameter, that is when the average experimental variance is fitted by the our model.
+We monitor the convergence of the fixed point equations (for the normalized fluxes), at each iteration $t$, by computing

-where $q_{t}$ is the approximated Gaussian distribution (we are omitting here the sub-division in free and dependent fluxes) at iteration $t$ and
+where $q_{t}$ is the approximated Gaussian distribution (we are omitting here the sub-division in free and dependent fluxes) at iteration $t$, and